 Lessons also encourage peer mentorship and collaboration while freeing up teachers to support individual learners.
 Using the instructional videos alongside online tools allows for instructors to teach digital skills while maximizing blended learning in a classroom.

-These free, online materials can be used in any lab, library, or venue with internet access, computers, and headphones.
+These free of charge, online materials can be used in any lab, library, or venue with internet access, computers, and headphones.
 For those in tech-limited classrooms or settings, videos can also be downloaded directly to your computer.
 The curriculum is flexible, and teachers can pick whichever lessons they want to teach: use the entire curriculum for a whole semester or choose to teach individual lessons.

 For example, an English teacher could teach digital skills with Research and Develop a Topic, which covers researching, writing, and testing for source credibility.
 Or, they could have learners see how to use code to find overused words in a document with Create an Editing Tool with Programming.